samsvp/zlisp/README.md

 )
 ```
 The first argument is a symbol, which is the function name, followed by a vector with the arguments names.
+If two vectors are passed, the first will be closure's capture group while the second will be the parameter list.
-An optional docstring can be passed as the third argument.
+An optional docstring can be passed as the first argument after the function name.
 The final argument is the function body.

 You define anonymous functions with the `fn` symbol.
 It takes a vector of symbols as parameters and a body
 which is evaluated when called.